Turf Nutrition Innovations Focus on N Technologies

 Let’s take a look at a simple example.
 Of course, each situation will be different based on grass types, climate, and other environmental or management factors, but for the sake of example let’s imagine typical push-up Poa annua greens.
 In this case, if we apply 5–6 kg of N per hectare per week during the early part of the growing season, we would achieve a very strong growth response that would stimulate the turf to recover very quickly through a heavy top-dressing event for instance.
 If we choose to apply 3–4 kg of N per hectare per week during the summer, we would provoke a moderate growth response that would be appropriate for good recovery from intensive maintenance or play.
 Last, if we apply 1–2 kg of N per hectare per week we might achieve a very low turf response, but it may be sufficient to prevent the turf from deteriorating under lower levels of play.
 The point is that at different points in the maintenance calendar, we need to control the turf responses in different ways if we manage the turf properly.
 The exact figures would vary for each situation, but we think that if we want to control the growth of your turf properly then a knowledge of kg of N per hectare per week would be a great help.

 At this stage you might be thinking that this is all very interesting, but how do we calculate the levels of N per week in a quick and easy way?
 This is, of course, what the nutrition specialists are here for.
 Our research over the years on nitrogen release patterns has given us a detailed understanding of how our products release over time.
 We also invest a great deal of time and effort to provide our team of field-based Area Managers with supporting technologies that help them build their programs and make all the necessary calculations.
-We have just upgraded the ICL ITM programme to incorporate the weekly nitrogen inputs as well as the annual totals.
-We can overlay different release technologies, adjust the timings of applications, play with the application rates and fine tune the longevities to achieve the desired nitrogen delivery patterns throughout the year.
+We have just upgraded the ICL iTurf Program (which is the application our teams use to compile nutrition programs with their clients) to incorporate the weekly nitrogen inputs as well as the annual totals.
+With the iTurf Program we can overlay different release technologies, adjust the timings of applications, play with the application rates and fine tune the longevities to achieve the desired nitrogen delivery patterns throughout the year.

 Combing our Skill, Knowledge, and Experience